plexus/ruby_lisp/README.md

 (defun println (expr)
   (rb-send (rb-const 'Kernel) 'puts expr))
 ```

+Have a look at [bootstrap.rl](https://github.com/plexus/ruby_lisp/blob/master/lib/bootstrap.rl) for convenience functions built on top of these two, like `require`, `rb-new` and `rb-send-const`.

 This is a minimal implementation, mostly intended for education.
 It complements my talk [Growing a LISP](http://devblog.arnebrasseur.net/speaking.html#rugb-lisp).